arfanxn/calculator-js/README.md

 # CalculatorJS
-my newbie calculator project , with bootstrap and a little bit jquery
+My mewbie Calculator Web App , Built with Bootstrap and a little bit JQuery

-update 1